bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 Step |	Action |
 --- | --- |
 8	Highlight all connections corresponding to each network by clicking the name of each network category.
 Click on  “Shared protein domains” and see which genes are connected by predicted protein protein interaction.
 You can do the same for “Co-localization” , “Co-expression”  and “Physical interactions”.
-Tips:  these observations of the number of connections make easier to understand why co-expression and shared protein domains get the higher percent weight on this network: they are helping to connect more genes than physical interactions and predicted; A higher weight means that this network helped more to find related genes.
+**Tips**:  these observations of the number of connections make easier to understand why co-expression and shared protein domains get the higher percent weight on this network: they are helping to connect more genes than physical interactions and predicted; A higher weight means that this network helped more to find related genes.